Breast Augmentation Surgery in Atlanta, GA

-Submuscular breast implant placement is below the pectoral muscle.
-All incision options and implant types may be utilized.
-This placement may slightly increase recovery time due to the additional impact to your chest muscle.
-Most of our patients find the benefits of this placement far outweigh this minor inconvenience.
+Under-muscle breast implant placement.
+In submuscular breast implant placement, the implant is placed below the pectoral muscle.
+This placement may slightly increase recovery time due to the additional impact on your chest muscle.
+Most patients find the benefits of this placement far outweigh this short-term inconvenience.

 Benefits of submuscular placement include:

 - More natural look and feel to the upper part of the breast

 - Enhanced concealment of breast implant contours

 - Reduced risk of capsular contracture

 - Suitable for women with little natural breast tissue

 - Less likely to interfere with mammograms and breastfeeding